2021 Wikimedia Foundation actions on the Chinese Wikipedia: Subsequent events

-On October 5, 2021, at the 62nd session of the World Intellectual Property Organization, the People's Republic of China voted against the Wikimedia Foundation's application to become an official observer of the WIPO on the grounds that Wikipedia violated the "one-China principle" and "disseminated false information".
-China was the only country out of the 193 members of the organization to vote against the WIPO application, causing Wikimedia Foundation's application to fail.
+On October 5, 2021, at the 62nd session of the World Intellectual Property Organization (WIPO), China voted against the WMF's application to become an official observer of the WIPO on the grounds that Wikipedia violated the "one-China principle" and "disseminated false information".
+China was the only country out of the 193 members of the organization to vote against the WIPO application, causing the application to fail.

-A Wikimedian showed a screenshot to Voice of America of an announcement made by globally locked user "Walter Grassroot" in the Wikimedians of Mainland China QQ group after the foundation's application was rejected.
-According to the announcement, after the foundation blocked Chinese users, Chinese Wikimedians submitted relevant documents to the Chinese Embassy in Geneva through various channels.
+After the foundation's application was rejected, a Wikimedian showed a screenshot to Voice of America of an announcement made by globally banned user "Walter Grassroot" in the WMC's QQ group.
+According to the announcement, after the foundation banned Chinese users, Chinese Wikimedians submitted relevant documents to the Chinese Embassy in Geneva through various channels.
 Walter Grassroot also suggested that the failure of the foundation's application was good news.
-From 2021 to 2025, all attempts by the Wikimedia Foundation and local chapters to join WIPO failed.
+Between 2021 and 2025, all attempts by the Wikimedia Foundation and local chapters to join WIPO failed.

 Qiuwen Baike

-In an interview with the BBC in late October 2021, globally-banned WMC member Yan "Techyan" Enming and 6 other users said the user group was attempting to create a "Chinese version of Wikipedia", a platform that would represent Beijing's views on some political issues for people in mainland China to access without a VPN with oversight from the People's Republic of China government and would use some of Wikipedia's content.
+In an interview with the BBC in late October 2021, globally banned WMC member Yan "Techyan" Emming and six other users said that the user group was attempting to create a "Chinese version of Wikipedia".
+That fork would represent the Chinese narrative on "some political issues" and be available for people in mainland China without a VPN.
+It would be under the oversight of the Chinese government and reuse content produced by Wikipedia.

-In December 2021, WMC member Techyan told Fast Company that "a tech giant" was negotiating a partnership with them, and that more than 40 Chinese Wikipedia editors had joined Qiuwen which has a total of 200 active editors, and that people would be involved in both Wikipedia and Qiuwen.
+In December 2021, Techyan told Fast Company that "a tech giant" was negotiating a partnership with them, and that more than 40 Chinese Wikipedia editors had joined Qiuwen Baike; the latter had a total of 200 active editors.
+They also said that people would be involved in both Wikipedia and Qiuwen.

 In February 2022, ByteDance's subsidiary Baike.com denied the existence of a partnership between ByteDance and WMC to provide technical and financial support for Qiuwen Baike.